Classification of the Indigenous languages of the Americas

-This is a list of different language classification proposals developed for the indigenous languages of the Americas.
+This is a list of different language classification proposals developed for the Indigenous languages of the Americas or Amerindian languages.
 The article is divided into North, Central, and South America sections; however, the classifications do not correspond to these divisions.

 North America

 Glottolog 4.1 (2019)

 Glottolog 4.1 (2019) recognizes 42 independent families and 31 isolates in North America (73 total).
 The vast majority are (or were) spoken in the United States, with 26 families and 26 isolates (52 total).